The rise of the Work Engineer: Why CIOs are now designing work

 They act early.
 They test in production.
 They measure impact where it happens.

-Because visibility spans systems and functions, impact is seen in real time rather than months later in retrospective reviews.
+Because visibility spans systems and functions, impact is seen in real time.
+Not months later in retrospective reviews.

 Collaboration becomes the accelerator